Luke Bryan defends Katy Perry against American Idol criticism

 ‘Katy gets picked on for going out and trying to have fun making a TV show,’ Bryan said

-Country music star Luke Bryan has defended his fellow American Idol judge Katy Perry over criticism she’s faced over the years.
+Country music star Luke Bryan has defended his fellow American Idol judge Katy Perry from criticism she’s faced over the years.

 Bryan, 46, Perry, 38, and Lionel Richie, 73, have judged the Pop Idol spin-off since 2018.